Lost in the Dark (2007 film): Synopsis

 David arrives at the cabin just as the brothers are about to shoot her.
 David shuts the electricity off and Roy misses the shot, saving Amy's life.
 The brothers try to find Amy, realizing that they haven't killed her, but while they can't see her, Amy uses her other senses to navigate, evading them.
 Amy hits Jared with a fire poker, knocking him out, while David tries to attack Roy.
 Roy catches him and holds him at gunpoint, telling Amy to come out or he'll kill David.
 He shoots David in the leg and knocks him unconscious.
 Amy picks up Jared's gun, and the two try to navigate in the darkness and find the other.
-Roy accidentally shoots Jared, thinking that he's Amy, and Jared dies in his arms.
+Roy sees Amy, but in the dim light he doesn't realize that it's her reflection in a mirror.
+He shoots at this reflection, and the bullet smashes the mirror and goes through to hit Jared, and Jared dies in his arms.
 Amy hides upstairs and Roy angrily pursues her, as the police arrive.
 Amy loads Jared's gun with bullets just as Roy climbs the stairs, and shoots him in the chest just as he prepares to shoot her.
 However, it isn't fatal, and Roy tries to shoot her again, but the Sheriff shoots him from downstairs.
 Amy rides off in the ambulance with David.